privacy-scaling-explorations/pse.dev/content/articles/semaphore-v2-is-live-privacy-scaling-explorations.md

 ---
 authors: ["PSE Team"]
-title: "Semaphore V2 is Live! - Privacy & Scaling Explorations"
+title: "Semaphore V2 is Live! - Privacy Stewards of Ethereum"
 image: null
 tldr: "We’re excited to share that [Semaphore V2](https://github.com/semaphore-protocol/semaphore/releases/tag/v2.0.0) has just been released with lots of improvements to the protocol and developer tooling, thanks to extensive contributions by [Cedoor](https://github.com/cedoor) and [Andrija Novakovic](https://github.com/akinovak)."
 date: "2022-08-26"